 Why recycle my television?

-Old televisions contain lead, copper, steel and aluminum that can be recovered through recycling.
+Old televisions contain approximately 4 to 8 pounds of lead, a neurotoxin.
+Improper disposal means this toxic substance can leach into the ground.
+However, those same TVs contain copper, steel and aluminum that can be recovered through recycling.
 Recycling TVs helps to conserve natural resources and energy, and reduce pollution resulting from the extraction and processing of raw materials from the earth.

 What does PCD do with my television?